-You can reach Brian via email at brian@davidsucc.org
+You can reach Dave via email at dave@davidsucc.org

 Pastor Emily has called David’s UCC “home” since becoming a member in 2017.